 Pond netting also discourages some pond pests and predators especially herons and other birds.
 For this purpose, a smaller mesh and colored net will be more easily seen, so the pests will be less likely to get themselves wrapped up in it.
 Please contact us if you have any questions on Pond Netting.

-KW Pond Netting Types:
+KW Pond Netting Options: